cerndb/SparkPlugins/README.md

    - Visualize the metrics with the Spark dashboard `spark_perf_dashboard_spark3-0_v02_with_sparkplugins`

 #### [CloudFSMetrics27](src/main/scala/ch/cern/CloudFSMetrics27.scala)
-This Plugin provides I/O statistics for Cloud Filesystem metrics (for S3A, GS, root, oci, azure, and any other filesystem exposed as a Hadoop Compatible Filesystem).
+This Plugin provides I/O statistics for Cloud Filesystem metrics (for s3a, gs, wasbs, oci, root, and any other storage system exposed as a Hadoop Compatible Filesystem).
 Use this for Spark built using Hadoop 2.7.
   - Configure with:
     - `--conf spark.plugins=ch.cern.CloudFSMetrics27`
     - `--conf spark.cernSparkPlugin.cloudFsName=<name of the filesystem>` (example: "s3a", "oci", "gs", "root", etc.)